-We make our guidelines as clear as possible, please read the entire Apply for a Grant area of the website carefully.
+We ensure our guidelines are as clear as possible, please read the entire Apply for a Grant area of the website carefully.
+We recommend that you:

 - Compare your proposed project with grant eligibility and criteria.